Independent Policy Research · April 2026

 Original data collection, policy analysis, and peer-reviewed submissions examining prevention access, cost barriers, and clinical proportionality.

-Original Data · In Progress
+Original Data · Discontinued

 Multi-State Clinic Practice Survey